Carturo8/Flight-Booking-System/README.md

 ## 🛠️ Technologies Used

-- Python 3
+- Python 3.
 - Standard Libraries:

-  - `copy` for data integrity
+  - `copy` for data integrity.

-  - `re` for regex-based input validation
+  - `re` for regex-based input validation.

-  - `datetime` for timestamping reports
+  - `datetime` for timestamping reports.

 ---